 Aside from the ongoing domestic dramas which were very real-life, and her long work hours, she had a flower garden, and a large vegetable garden which was harvested and canned every autumn for the colder months.
 She loved decorating her house with wallpaper and paint — I used to make fun of her constant use of the color grey (because I had no idea interiors had designs and style).
 She used to make doughnuts in the wintertime before she had to leave for work, and would send me out on my bike to sell them to our neighbors (60 cents for a dozen sugared).
 My eldest sister Helen once in testing the product said you could “bounce them off a wall” — which made my mother guffaw with pleasure.

 She read to me every night until I could read myself, and since I was the last child in the house by the time I was ten, I was the ear for her to talk about her long and tragic loss of her mother at age nine.
 She recounted the death scene several times — and it was dark and saddened worse by the presence of her mother’s six small children at her bedside.
-My mother was the second oldest; her mother was 33 — when she passed on with tears of leaving her children.
+My mother was the second oldest; her mother was 33 — when she passed on before them with tears of leaving her children.

 When I was living in Los Angeles in the late 1970s and early ’80s, she’d call me every Saturday afternoon and we’d inevitably get into an argument about something I’d said, or was doing.
 Our altercations always left me with a bad feeling when I got off the phone.
 I’d be griping to myself about it for hours afterwards.
 Fortunately I came to the realization that such “criticisms” (which she delivered liberally and freely) were something she’d done her whole life with all of us.